-I like to think of this similar to the Jewish idea of the bashert, our destined partner that is most suited to us and the achievement of our spiritual completion.
+I like to think of the imago theory regarding recreating childhood experiences in our relationships as similar to the Jewish idea of the bashert.
+Bashert is our destined partner that is most suited to us and the achievement of our spiritual completion.
 Although we think marriage is a conscious decision, there is something very powerful that attracts us to our spouse.
 G-d orchestrated it this way.

 Does Imago relationship therapy mean that I really end up marrying my mother?

 One of our readers recently commented that she knows many people whose partners are nothing like their parents.
 How does Imago theory answer this seeming contradiction?